nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/tutorial/05-presets/README.md

 Let's define **presets**, and configuration options attached to them.

-First, we define a `default` preset that will be used for all images where the author doesn't set any preset.
+First, we define a `default` preset that will be used for all images:

 ```javascript
 const presets = {